zimeon/iiif-dragndrop/README.md

 </a>
 ```

-The dummy version of the propose *standard IIIF drag and drop logo* used for this demo is:
+The dummy version of the proposed *"standard IIIF drag and drop logo* used for this demo is":

 ![IIIF Drag-n-drop](iiif-dragndrop-100px.png)